 CMSI Graduate Student Affairs Committee (CMSI GSAC)

-Graduate students and postdocs at UC Davis are invited to join the CMSI student listserv to receive seminar and colloquia announcements, marine-related funding sources, CMSI social events and updates, rideshare and couch surfing opportunities.
+Graduate students and postdocs at UC Davis are invited to join the the CMSI and BML mail lists to receive seminar and colloquia announcements, marine-related funding sources, CMSI social events and updates, rideshare and couch surfing opportunities.
 Also see Student Resources.